johntyree/blag/posts/2013-01-28-getting-started-with-hakyll.md

 Open the default template for all our pages, `templates/default.html` and look for the closing `</head>` tag.
-Just *before* it we'll insert the MathJax script and a config option to enable MathML support and all the goodies.
+Just *before* it we'll insert the MathJax script and a config option to enable MathML support and MathJax goodies like click-to-zoom.

 ```html
 ...